agustinacassi/arbitrage-challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a criptoarbitrage website created for the Full Stack Developer test.
+This is a criptoarbitrage website created for a Full Stack Developer test.

 This website: